telerik/kendo-react-inputs/docs/slider/overview.md

 ---
 title: Overview
 page_title: Overview | Kendo UI Slider for React
-description: "How to use the Kendo UI Slider in a React project."
+description: "Use the Kendo UI Slider component in a React project."
 slug: overview_slider_kendouiforreact
 position: 1
 ---

 # Slider Overview

 The Kendo UI Slider is a React component that lets users select a value from a predefined range.
 The values can be increased or decreased over a pre-defined step by dragging a handle along the track, or by clicking the side arrow buttons.
-When used as horizontal Slider the component will place the smallest value on the left and the largest on the right.
-When used in vertical mode the smallest value will be on the bottom.
-The main purpose of this component is to offer extended functionality over the native `<input type="range" />` component.
-The Kendo UI Slider is a component that is part of the Kendo UI React Inputs `npm` package.
-It is designed as a stateless component, which means that a high-order component should be used for storing the widget's state and configuration options.
+When used in its horizontal mode, the Slider component displays the smallest value on the left and the largest on the right.
+When used in its vertical mode, the Slider component displays the smallest value on the bottom and the largest on the top.

+The Kendo UI Slider for React is a component that is part of the Inputs `npm` package of the Kendo UI for React suite.
+It is designed as a stateless component, which means that to store its state and configuration options, you should use a high-order component.

+The main purpose of the Slider is to offer an extended functionality over the native `<input type="range" />` component.

 **Figure 1.
 A horizontal template of the Kendo UI Slider for React**